Aaronearlerichardson/Server_gui_client/README.md

-# final-project-richardson
+# Sever GUI Client

 [![Python package](https://github.com/BME547-Fall2021/final-project-richardson/actions/workflows/python-package.yml/badge.svg)](https://github.com/BME547-Fall2021/final-project-richardson/actions/workflows/python-package.yml)

-This Project involved the creation of a database to store patient electrocardiogram information, and to access that database via and easy to use client side graphic user interface.
+This Project involved the creation of a database to store patient medical image information, and to access that database via and easy to use client side graphic user interface.

 Please refer to the `project_assignment.md` file for a description of the problem assignment.